dradoaica/AspNetCore.Ignite/README.md

 * Runs the server locally with the specified amount of memory.
 It uses 1G of heap memory (for computation and queries) and 2G of off heap memory (data storage).
-It uses default seetings, e.g., the Spi port will be the first available port starting from 47500.
+It uses default settings, e.g., the Spi port will be the first available port starting from 47500.

 ```